Skip to main content

 <PARTICIPANT_ID>

-You can modify a Participant's metadata whenever necessary.
+You can modify a participant's metadata using the Metadata field in the UpdateParticipantRequest.
 When metadata is changed, connected clients receive a ParticipantMetadataChanged event.

 data, err := json.Marshal(values)